 Where do you draw inspiration from and how do you avoid creative burnout?

 I’ve found the last couple of years the hardest to draw inspiration from as normally international travel and being out of my every day routine is what sparks ideas and makes me relook and rethink what I’m doing.
-However, I’ve really found joy in getting back into regular exercise to take time to get off my computer and to reduce creative burn out.
+However, I’ve really found joy in getting back into regular exercise to take time to get off my computer and to reduce creative burn out.I do an awesome boot-camp a couple of mornings a week at a War Memorial Hall at the end of my road, play tennis at the local tennis club and do boxing with a good friend of mine and am always out walking Ralph around our local beaches.
+Being around the ocean is the place where most of my new ideas and creative thoughts form.

 What are some ways you keep the balance between your home and work life?

 I think having the realisation that you will never get complete balance was probably the best reality check for me!
 We are really blessed that with Nick and I working together we can make sure we can do everything with the kids - Nick is out the door first thing in the morning so I get to walk the kids to school and he is there to pick them up in the afternoon while I’m working.
 Once the kids are in bed it’s normally phone calls with our international brands.
-We make Sundays family days so we can do something together and try and get to our family beach house at Whangapoua on the Coromandel as much as possible as it’s all of our happy place.
+We make Sundays family days so we can do something together and try and get to our family beach house at Whangapoua on the Coromandel as much as possible as it’s all of our happy place.Quick fire favourites:

-BOOK: I really love the “Do" series which are short books with great ideas - they are described as Inspirational Pocket Guides for Doers.
+Books: I really love the “Do" series which are short books with great ideas - they are described as Inspirational Pocket Guides for Doers.
 I really have enjoyed the “Do Purpose” and “Do Improvise” books.

-FOOD: I’m all about McClure’s Pickles and Tony’s Chocolonely.
+Food: I’m all about McClure’s Pickles and Tony’s Chocolonely.

-BEAUTY PRODUCTS: Aesop is my happy place - the scents that come with the products they create are so beautiful.
+Beauty Products: Aesop is my happy place - the scents that come with the products they create are so beautiful.
 I’ve also been really enjoying Aleph foundation - I just love the lightness on my skin and as it’s in small containers it’s perfect for keeping in your hand bag when you need quick freshen up.

-CITY: Berlin - I was lucky enough to live there for a year while working in music.
+City: Berlin - I was lucky enough to live there for a year while working in music.
 The energy, the atmosphere, the random performance art around every corner, the park life and the artistic vibe of the place is one in a million.
 I think about Berlin so often and I just can’t wait to go back!

-PODCASTS: All podcasts about entrepreneurship and starting businesses are my walking soundtrack.
+Podcasts: All podcasts about entrepreneurship and starting businesses are my walking soundtrack.
 I really enjoy the “Without Fail” series which are candid conversations with entrepreneurs, artists, athletes, visionaries of all kinds—about their successes, and their failures, and what they learned from both.

 Leave a comment